Month in Review

 Should you wish to discuss your investment portfolio, please contact Harvest Financial Services on 01 2375500 or email firstname.lastname@example.org.

 This marketing information has been provided for discussion purposes only.
 It is not advice and does not take into account the investment needs and objectives, financial position, risk attitude, liquidity needs, capital security needs and/or capacity for loss of any particular person.
 It should not be relied upon to make investment decisions.

-Warning: Past performance is not a reliable guide to future performance.
-Warning:
+Warning: The figures refer to the past.
+Past performance is not a reliable indicator of future results.

-The return may increase or decrease as a result of currency fluctuations
+Warning: The return may increase or decrease as a result of currency fluctuations.